 Framework Integration & Connection Lifecycle

 A comprehensive architectural guide detailing how modern application frameworks interface with database connection pools, manage connection states across request lifecycles, and implement algorithmic strategies for optimal resource allocation.
-This pillar establishes operational boundaries between framework-level abstractions and low-level pool mechanics.
+This guide establishes operational boundaries between framework-level abstractions and low-level pool mechanics.

 Key architectural boundaries: